• Skip to primary navigation

 Fortunately, now I've discovered how to make candied pecans, and I've perfected making them in the air fryer.
 This means delicious sugared pecans anytime I want!
 And so easy and inexpensive to make.

 These are also great for gifts!
-If gifting, I like to add the air fryer candied pecans to a mason jar with a cute ribbon or a holiday-specific tin.
+I like to add the air fryer cinnamon sugar pecans to a mason jar with a cute ribbon or a holiday-specific tin.
 These are perfect any time of year, but I especially love making them during the holiday season.

 • Easy - The candied nuts seem impressive, but they are actually very easy to make!